nanawy/FHIR/README.md

 10. <mark>  def create_consent_resource(unique_id, server_practitioner_id, responses, duo_codes) <mark>

+- We create the consent resource.

-12. <mark> def create_consent_provision(response, duo_mapping, server_practitioner_id) , def integrate_provision(consent, questionnaire_response, duo_mapping, server_practitioner_id)  <mark>
+12. <mark> def create_consent_provision(response, duo_mapping, server_practitioner_id) /// def integrate_provision(consent, questionnaire_response, duo_mapping, server_practitioner_id)  <mark>

+- We create the provision , and then we add it in the data.provision.consent as extensions.

-14. <mark>  def create_consent_resource_withprovision(unique_id, server_practitioner_id, questionnaire_response,duo_mapping ) <mark>
+14. <mark>  def create_consent_resource_withprovision(unique_id, server_practitioner_id, questionnaire_response,duo_mapping ) <mark> :

+-  I modify the function create_consent_resource by adding a boucle ‘for’ , to add the duo_codes in the provision.consent attributes.

 If I had time, I would make these changes :

-Create an Organization Resource, to add it in our Consent Resource with the server ID.
+- Create an Organization Resource, to add it in our Consent Resource with the server ID.

-Better organize the items of the questionnaire, and adding the additional informations I asked for in the main_function in the questionnaire (named : complete_questionnaire.json)
+- Better organize the items of the questionnaire, and adding the additional informations I asked for in the main_function in the questionnaire (named : complete_questionnaire.json)

-In my consent ressource, I can add only one provision by consent in the FHIR server.
+- In my consent ressource, I can add only one provision by consent in the FHIR server.
 (but in my laptop, I can have other provisions added. try it with another server?)

-The duo code that is in some sub_items doesn’t appear. (like 4.1 : GRU, 4.2 : HMB..), i’ve got to modify how to make the questions, or the function.
+- The duo code that is in some sub_items doesn’t appear. (like 4.1 : GRU, 4.2 : HMB..), i’ve got to modify how to make the questions, or the function.